Understanding the Benefits and Risks of Deionized (DI) Water

 Distilled water and deionized water are often interchanged today, but the two types of water are different.

-Distillation is one of the oldest forms of purifying water, and it is still being used at the moment.
-The product of distilled water is pure and uncontaminated.
-Meanwhile, the product of deionized water is even purer than distilled water.
+Distillation is one of the oldest forms of water purification and is still used.
+Distilled water is pure and uncontaminated, while deionized water is even purer.

 First of all, deionized water is created through a series of intensive water purification processes.

-After the initial water cleaning process, the water goes through a reverse osmosis membrane.
-Then the water passes through a special deionizing medium responsible for removing the other ions left in the water.
+After the initial water cleaning process, the water passes through a reverse osmosis membrane.
+Then, it passes through a special deionizing medium that removes the remaining ions.

-By going through these various and intensive purification processes, the deionized water can result in pure or even purer than that distilled water.
+After going through these various and intensive purification processes, deionized water can be pure or even purer than distilled water.

-The distillation of water is a much simpler and more convenient process to undertake than the deionization of water.
+Water distillation is a much simpler and more convenient process than deionizing water.
 Here's a list of their difference:

-- Distillation and deionization are two different ways of water purification, where the latter is far cheaper.
+• Distillation and deionization are two ways of water purification that are far cheaper.
 For household use, there is no difference.
-Deionized water can be used for anything that traditionally required the use of distilled water.
+Deionized water can be used for anything that traditionally requires distilled water.
 Even if it is labeled as ‘distilled water,’ it is probably deionized, not distilled.

 WHAT IS REMOVED FROM DEIONIZED VS. DISTILLED WATER?